Alexander Tulloch

-Major-General Sir Alexander Murray Tulloch (1803 – 16 May 1864) was a British soldier and a statistician.
+Major-General Sir Alexander Murray Tulloch (1803 – 16 May 1864) was a British Army officer and a statistician.

 He was a Fellow of the Statistical Society and worked with Surgeon-General Henry Marshall and Sir Graham Balfour on army statistics.
 In the 1850s he went with Sir John McNeill to the Crimea, and worked with Florence Nightingale.

 Early life

 Murray was born at Newry, the eldest son of John Tulloch, a captain in the British army, and his wife, daughter of Thomas Gregorie of Perth, Scotland.
 He was educated for the law, but after a brief experience in a legal office in Edinburgh, he.
 Retrieved 9 April 1826 a commission as ensign in the 45th regiment, which had been serving in Burma in the recently ended First Anglo-Burmese War.
 He joined his corps in India, and on 30 November 1827 became lieutenant.

 In India Tulloch became interested in the question of army reform.
 He called attention to the food provided for the rank and file, and his corps, then stationed in Burma, were provided with fresh meat, soft bread, and vegetables.
 He exposed the system used by Indian officials who paid soldier in silver depreciated in value, to the amount of nearly 20%.
 In addition, the canteen arrangements of the East India Company were such that a private soldier had to pay five times the value of his liquor.

 Tulloch, while still a subaltern, wrote repeated letters in Indian journals, signed "Dugald Dalgetty", in which he exposed abuses.
 He left for Europe on sick leave in 1831.
 He took home specimens of depreciated coin, had them assayed at the Royal Mint, and got the matter taken up by the secretary at war, John Cam Hobhouse, Baron Broughton, who called on the company for an explanation.
 The matter was dropped for a time, but about 1836 it was revived by Tulloch, and Earl Grey, after investigation, compelled the company to make reparation by supplying the army yearly with coffee, tea, sugar, and rice, to the value of £70,000, the amount of the annual deficit.

 On his return to England Tulloch entered the senior department of the Royal Military College Sandhurst, and obtained a first-class certificate.
 While at the college he gained the friendship of John Narrien the mathematical professor.